HuiyangYu/TGSFilter/README.md

 If the suffix of the output file name is '.fq' or '.fastq', an uncompressed fastq format file will be output.<br>
 ### 4.5 Why is the number of output reads greater than the number of input reads?
 In third-generation sequencing, adapters may be present in the middle of reads.
-When an adapter is detected in this region, we trim the read at that position, potentially resulting in an increased number of output reads compared to the input.
+When an adapter is detected in this region, we trim the read at that region, potentially resulting in an increased number of output reads compared to the input.

 ## 5. License
 -------